 Expert Tips

 - If your chicken mince is too wet, you may add more chickpea flour.
 Breadcrumbs can be used as well.
+You can also skip chickpea flour if not needed for binding.

 - Resting the mixture in the fridge before shaping makes it easier to work with.
 I use cold chicken mince and can straight away shape the kebabs.